rioam2/hotmake-cpp/README.md

 This project is currently a work-in-progress and should not be expected to work as-is for most use-cases.
 Please use this tool only for experimentation and not for production.

 #### Hotmake has only been tested and built against `Clang++4.0`, and functionality may vary between compilers.
+### Hotmake is aimed for use on UNIX-based systems only.
+This tool will not work on Windows-based systems in its current state (use WSL if needed).

 The current development timeline is as follows: